jurjsorinliviu/SNNtrainer3D/README.md

 ## Usage
 1\. **Design Model**: Customize the neural network architecture by adding, removing, or editing hidden layers.

-2\. **Download Dataset**: Click the "Download MNIST Dataset" button to download and prepare the MNIST dataset for training.
+2\. **Download Dataset**: Click the "Download (MNIST or XOR) Dataset" button to download and prepare the MNIST dataset for training.

 3\. **Train Model**: Once the dataset is downloaded, click the "Train Model" button to begin training the model on the dataset.